Evance262/project_crk/README.md

 **Note:**

-    Once te server is running on you can go in your browser and request http://127.0.0.1:8000 to get to the web app's landing page.
+    Once the server is running on you can go in your browser and request http://127.0.0.1:8000 to get to the web app's landing page.